 Attend the Mardi Gras Festival in New Orleans

+Another city that has a very unique culture that you absolutely have to experience is New Orleans.
 The most exciting time to visit New Orleans is during the Carnival season and especially during the Mardi Gras Festival.
 But don’t worry if you go at other time, there’s always a party to be found in NOLA, from poky jazz bars to smoldering blues clubs.
 New Orleans is definitely a great place to add to your bucket list to get truly unique USA experiences.
+Read more about the oldest cities in the United States that have unique history and shaped the US in my blog post.

 Catch the Cubs game at Wrigley Field while taking down a Chicago-style hot dog